xlievo/Business.AspNet/README.md

 a: **[Built-in]** "http://localhost:5000/MyBusiness?c=&t=&d="

 b: **[Classic]** "http://localhost:5000/MyBusiness/MyLogic"

+c: **[Parameters]** In special cases, you may need to use [Parameters] to declare that on the parameter object or parameter, it will convert the requested form or query data to the class parameter object you specify

 Refer to the document description
 **Try copying "routes" on a document to browser access?**